 Lugar Fellow Global Studies Scholarship

-To be considered, applicants must meet the following criteria:
+To be considered, you must meet the following criteria:

-- Transfers: Hold a minimum college GPA of a 3.00.
+- Transfer students: Hold a minimum college GPA of a 3.00.

 - Possess strong potential for leadership and academic success.

 - Have an interest in global issues, foreign language study, and study abroad.

 - Commit to an educational experience framed within the context of Franciscan values of dignity of the individual, peace and justice, reconciliation, and responsible stewardship.